BGforgeNet/f2rp-walkthrough/content/docs/abbey.md

 ## 3. Repair the water pump and report the status to the head monk

 Talk to the head monk or Dave, the merchant, to find out the water pump needs to be fixed.
 After examining the pump and discovering it needs a motor (this gives you 100 XP) talk to Dave again.
-He'll say you can find a motor at Harry's in Vault city (which will cost you $500).
+He'll say you can find a motor at Harry's in Vault City (which will cost you $500).
 When you have the motor, you can talk to him again.
 He will ask if you want him to fix the pump (300 XP) or if you want to do it (800 XP).
 If you do it, use the motor on the pump first.
 You will then get a message saying that perhaps tools would help.
 Pliers or a super tool kit will work.
 (There are pliers on the bookcase closest to the door in Trader Bill's shop.
 A wrench does not work) Report back to the head monk for another 50 XP.

 ## 4. Find out who is digging up the graves